MakeSchool-Tutorials/Node-Rotten-Potatoes/P12-Deleting-Comments/content.md

 ---
-title: "Adding a Route for Comments"
+title: "Deleting Comments"
-slug: adding-route-for-comments
+slug: deleting-comments
 ---

 Finally, since we are creating comments, we should also be able to delete them.